Effectiveness of Conservative Therapy and Splinting for 1st CMC OA

 Participants who met inclusion criteria were evaluated at an outpatient hand therapy clinic and diagnosed with CMC OA between the years of 2011-2014.
 Only 122 of the 809 participants completed all follow-up measures.
 However, surgical data were available for all 809-individuals.

 Phase 1 of this study (week 0-6) included instructions for CMC orthosis to be worn 24-hours per day with hand therapy sessions that emphasized thumb positioning and range of motion.

-Phase 2 of this study (week 7-12) began to phase out orthotic use as was appropriate based on reports of pain as well as CMC stability.
-During phase 2, hand therapy sessions also began to be phased out, with more of an emphasis placed on home exercises programs.
+Phase 2 of this study (week 7-12) began to phase out orthotic use as appropriate based on reports of pain and CMC stability.
+During phase 2, hand therapy sessions also began to be phased out, with more of an emphasis placed on home exercise programs.

 124 out of the 809 individuals in this study were identified to have had surgery for their CMC OA.